 Some say it was Lincoln's declaration of Martial Law when the southern states tried to secede.
 Since he was assassinated before he got to formally un-declare Martial Law (if he even planned to), we've been in the grips of a military dictatorship ever since.
 This theory is most popular in the former Confederate states, for obvious reasons.
 Others say it was in 1845 when Congress unilateraly extended the jurisdiction of Maritime or Admiralty Law (the laws governing the high seas, coastal waters, and navigable rivers) all the way inland to cover the entire United States.
 Still others claim it happened when Congress granted FDR broad emergency powers to deal with the Great Depression, and point to the way Roosevelt outlawed private ownership of gold as evidence of a sinister objective.

-And yet others say that it happened, or at least that the nails were
+And yet others say that it happened, or at least that the nails were driven

-of Federal legislation called the Buck Act.
+legislation called the Buck Act.